kimitasharrif/kimitasharrif/README.md

  🌍

 🔁 Code Philosophy

  . 🧱 Build for humans first, machines second.
  . 🚀 Fast is better than perfect, but clean code is timeless.
  . 🔁 Always refactor when it hurts to look at your code.

+ . 💬 Favorite Quote: "Simplicity is the soul of efficiency." – Austin Freeman

 ### 📅 Currently Working On: